cogu/autosar/README.rst

 Documentation
 -------------
 Documentation is currently outdated and requires major update.
-You can see documentation for v0.3.3 `here <http://autosar.readthedocs.io/en/latest/>`_.
+You can see the documentation for v0.3.3 `here <http://autosar.readthedocs.io/en/latest/>`_.